 Best for: Small and regional businesses wanting AI efficiency without complete reliance on automation for customer calls.
 Companies seeking cost-efficient coverage with quality safeguards for complex interactions.

 AnswerConnect specializes in live virtual receptionist services, providing continuous human answering for businesses requiring every caller to reach a person rather than a machine.
 Agents follow customized scripts, schedule appointments, relay messages, and patch calls through to on-call staff.
-The service supports multiple channels including phone and sometimes chat, often including bilingual options, with no AI front-end.
+The service supports multiple channels including phone, often including bilingual options, with no AI front-end.

 Key features: